 We employ the geographic terms and definitions used by the Office of Management and Budget (OMB), most recently updated after the 2010 U.S. census.
 The OMB defines a metropolitan statistical area (MSA) as a region generally consisting of a large population nucleus and adjacent territory with a high degree of economic and social integration, as measured by community ties.
 With these parameters, the agency identifies 381 metropolitan statistical areas.
 County population growth accounts for the creation of new MSAs.
-If specific criteria are met, an MSA with a single nucleus and a population of 2.5 million or more is further divided into geographic areas called metropolitan divisions (MDs), of which there are currently 31.
-For example, the MSA of Philadelphia-Camden-Wilmington, PA-DE-MD-NJ, comprises three MDs (Camden, NJ; Philadelphia, PA; and Wilmington, DE).
+If specific criteria are met, an MSA with a single nucleus and a population of 2.5 million or more is further divided into geographic areas called metropolitan divisions (MDs), of which there are currently 31 in the country.
+For example, the MSA of Philadelphia-Camden- Wilmington, DE-MD-NJ, comprises three MDs (Camden, NJ; Philadelphia, PA; and Wilmington, DE).
 We include the smaller MDs in the index to reflect more detailed geographic growth patterns.

-The table shows the components used to calculate the Best-Performing Cities rankings.
-The index measures growth in jobs, wages, salaries and technology output over five years (2010-2015 for jobs and technology output and 2009-2014 for wages and salaries) to adjust for extreme variations in business cycles.
-It also incorporates the latest available year's performance in these areas (2014-2015 for jobs and technology output and 2013-2014 for wages and salaries).
-In addition, it includes a measure of 12-month job growth (August 2015-August 2016) to capture recent momentum among metropolitan economies.
+The table below shows the components used to calculate the Best-Performing Cities rankings.
+The index measures growth in jobs, wages, salaries, and technology output over five years (2011-2016 for jobs and technology output and 2010-2015 for wages and salaries) to adjust for extreme variations in business cycles.
+It also incorporates the latest available year's performance in these areas (2015-2016 for jobs and technology output and 2014-2015 for wages and salaries).
+In addition, it includes a measure of 12-month job growth (August 2016-August 2017) to capture recent momentum among metropolitan economies.

 Components of the Best-Performing Cities index

 |Job growth (I=2015)||0.143|

 |High-tech GDP growth (I=2011)||0.071|

 |High-tech GDP growth (I=2015)||0.071|